KBDStudios/Fui-Texture-Swapper/README.md

 Standard FUI editors often aggressively decompress and recompress archives, which can ruin the original visual quality.
 This tool utilizes a strict binary block offset method, mathematically padding custom images with null bytes (`\x00`) to guarantee zero internal game pointer shifts—preventing the engine crashes commonly associated with texture modding.

+## 💻 **System Requirements & Architecture:**

+**Pre-compiled Release (.exe):**
+The standalone release build is compiled specifically for **Client Windows** environments (x64/x86 architecture).
+It is fully compatible with standard Intel and AMD processors running:
+* Windows 7
+* Windows 10
+* Windows 11
+*(Note: If you are using a newer ARM-based Windows device, Windows will automatically handle running the executable via its built-in emulation.)*

+**Source Code (Python):**
+If you want to use this on **macOS**, **Linux**, or other operating systems, you can simply download the source code and run the Python scripts natively using your own Python environment.

 ## ✨ Features

 * **Safe Binary Swapping:** Replaces UI textures without altering the overall file size, maintaining the hardcoded memory pointers of the game engine.